#1 Take an Alternative Route

 An even more interesting option is to ride into Tibet all the way to the Tibetan Everest Basecamp.
 You can do this by motorcycle and mountain bike.

-Most trekkers stay in standard lodges (so called teahouses), which are usually clean and cosy, and are a great way to socialize with other trekkers.
+Most trekkers stay in standard lodges (so-called teahouses), which are usually clean and cozy, and are a great way to socialize with other trekkers.
 If you value more comfort and perhaps even some luxury, you can stay in more upscale lodges such as Yeti Mountain Home.

 #4 Visit the "other" Everest Base Camps